Dear Ikebana International Los Angeles, Chapter No. 4 Members and Friends,

 Floral Materials: Provided

-Pre-meeting social time will begin at 10:00 am with coffee, tea and light refreshments; the meeting/workshop starts by 10:30 am or as soon as everyone arrives.
+Pre-meeting social time will begin at 11:00 am with coffee, tea and light refreshments; the meeting/workshop starts at 11:30 am.

 Workshop Room at USC Pacific Asia Museum: 46 N Los Robles Ave, Pasadena, CA 91101